Vacation savings from Orlando Informer!Save with Orlando Informer!X

 Piranha Plant Nap Mishap in Super Nintendo World at Universal Studios Hollywood

 The biggest draw of the wearable device, of course, comes in the form of interactive encounters, which Universal officially calls activities; these can range from hitting a question-mark block (to nab digital coins) to obtaining virtual character stamps (which are, in turn, worth even more coins).
-The more coins that a user gathers, the higher a score he can achieve, and the more competitive the Super Nintendo World meta-game will be.
+The more coins that a user gathers, the higher a score he can achieve, and the more competitive the SUPER NINTENDO WORLD meta-game will be.

-Here are some of what these activities entail:
+In Universal Studios Japan and Universal Studios Hollywood, here are some of what these activities entail:

 • Binoculars – see the land come to life with augmented-reality characters zipping about (three binoculars total)